roman-milk/roman-milk.github.io/maid-wife.md

  Melody tried to stabilise her racing thoughts, to try and think of a way out of this.
 It all came down to one thing.
 He didn't know the phrase to bring her out of the hypnotic state so she would belong to him for ever, unless he became bored with her.
 What then?
 Would he pass her on to friends?
 This could be the first day of a new life, a lifetime of servitude to men as an obedient submissive sex pet.

  The thought was mortifying yet she could feel the slut influence warming her up, she was becoming aroused.
 Humiliation did that to her now though it seemed anything or anyone could excite her.
 It was so shameful to think not only was it impossible to refuse anything he wanted but she would be responding with enthusiasm to whatever it was, however degrading.
-Report_Story #3